CheckoutFinland/psp-api/docs/migration-guide.md

   * Payment status is a number with [many possible values](https://checkoutfinland.github.io/legacy-api/#payment-statuses)
 * New API does client browser redirects too, but offers an option to define callback URLs
   * [Callback URLs](/#create-request-body) are server-to-server calls and can be delayed
   * Callback URLs ensure that payment is registered also to the shop even if client browser does not return.
-Callback URLs are used also with providers supporting them which means that eg. credit card payments are always registered to shop regardless of what client browser does
+Callback URLs are used also with providers supporting them which means that e.g. credit card payments are always registered to shop regardless of what client browser does
   * Human readable [payment statuses](/#statuses)
   * Used payment method [is reported to shop too](/#redirect-and-callback-url-parameters)